 I’m often changing my home displays, you could say it is something of an addiction.
-As a child my mum – a former window dresser – was the same.
-I learn’t a lot from her.
+As a child, my mum – a former window dresser – was the same.
+I learnt a lot from her.

 5. Keep moving things until you’re happy, then step back to see how it looks.
 When you’re content put away the excess and don’t be tempted to ruin your masterpiece with clutter!